 Chartbeat pricing page: Chartbeat does not publish pricing publicly

 While Clicky’s data dashboard isn’t as pretty as some of the other alternatives on this list, it has all the data you’ll ever need about your website visitors, including their location, pages visited, and more.
-Similar to GA 3, it presents real-time data and compares it with historical data so that you know if your site is doing better or worse than it usually is.
+Similar to Universal Analytics (GA 3), it presents real-time data and compares it with historical data so that you know if your site is doing better or worse than it usually is.

 Clicky pricing page: Clicky is free up to 3K daily page views and their paid plans start at $9.99